-37 With regard to Japan during the second half (when a Philips-type relationship is observed), it should be noted that there was a time when BOJ's consistent easing policy resulted in asset price inflation by over-utilizing the rigidities in nominal prices to stimulate the economy.
+^{35.} With regard to Japan during the second half (when a Phillips-type relationship is observed), it should be noted that there was a time when the Bank of Japan's consistent easing policy resulted in asset price inflation by over-utilizing the rigidities in nominal prices to stimulate the economy.
 However, the easing policy somehow did not change inflation expectation formation sufficient to boost general goods inflation.
 The relation between expectation formation, asset prices, and general prices is a subject that must be discussed in a future study.